mcqueary/gravedigger/README.md

 sqlite> select * from graves;
 sqlite> .quit
 ```
-Alternatively, you can do exactly the same thing by running a shell script like the following (this script is available in `bin/export.sh`:
+Alternatively, you can do exactly the same thing by running a shell script like the following (this script is provided in `bin/export.sh`):
 ```shell
 #!/bin/sh
 sqlite3 graves.db <<EOF